tankred/daily-painting/README.md

 # Daily (On Kawara) painting generator

-create app
-generate daily painting in html: see codepen clip some copy from NYT publish
+create app to generate a daily painting in html (see codepen) clip some copy from NYT to accompany the html painting publish a screenshot on your favorite img stream

 ## Getting Started